aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 1. Navigate through the wizard leaving everything default.
 1. Acknowledge IAM capabilities and click on _Create stack_

-### Create IAM instance role stack
+### Create IAM Nested Stack

+#### 1. Prepare IAM role template

 The IAM instance role resource has been removed from ec2 template for you.
-Copy the code bellow to the
-1. go to `code/60-setting-up-nested-stack/01-working directory/02-lab10-iam.yaml`
+1. Open `code/60-setting-up-nested-stack/01-working directory/02-lab10-iam.yaml`.
-1. copy the code bellow to the _Resources_ section of the template
+1. Copy the code bellow to the _Resources_ section of the template
 ```yaml
   SSMIAMRole:
     Type: AWS::IAM::Role